With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreCenterstone Of Illinois is a mental health clinic in West Frankfort, IL, located at 902 West Main Street, in the 62896 zip code.
-Centerstone Of Illinois provides outpatient treatment and telemedicine/telehealth.
-Centerstone Of Illinois offers group therapy, trauma therapy and activity therapy to seniors 65 or older, adults and young adults.
-Centerstone Of Illinois also supports people with trauma and people with PTSD.
-More services at Centerstone Of Illinois include mentoring/peer support/consumer-run services, family psychoeducation and court-ordered outpatient treatment.
+Centerstone Of Illinois provides telemedicine/telehealth and outpatient treatment.
+Centerstone Of Illinois offers trauma therapy, behavior modification and activity therapy to seniors 65 or older, children / adolescents and young adults.
+Centerstone Of Illinois also supports people with PTSD and people with trauma.
+More services at Centerstone Of Illinois include diet and exercise counseling, illness management and recovery and therapeutic foster care.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.